-Mission: To reduce and prevent juvenile delinquency by effectively intervening, educating and treating youth in order to strengthen families and increase public safety.
+Mission: Reduce and prevent juvenile delinquency by effectively intervening, educating and treating youth in order to strengthen families and increase public safety.

-Vision: A seamless, comprehensive juvenile justice system that provides the most effective services to youth and their families at the right time, in the most appropriate settings.
+Vision: A seamless, equitable, comprehensive juvenile justice system that fully invests in the success of our employees and provides timely, age-appropriate services to youth and their families in need, in the most appropriate settings.

 If a youth who is 15 years old or younger and commits a crime, his or her case will be brought to the attention of the Division of Juvenile Justice and Delinquency Prevention.
 Juvenile court now has exclusive, original jurisdiction over the offenses (non-motor vehicle related) of 16 and 17-year olds which occur on or after Dec.
 1, 2019.
 However, if a youth has a previous criminal (adult) court conviction, and commits a delinquent offense, the youth is no longer subject to juvenile jurisdiction (known as: once an adult, always an adult).

 Thousands of youth encounter North Carolina's juvenile justice system through interaction with DJJDP's Juvenile Crime Prevention Council services, community programs, juvenile court services and juvenile commitment facilities.

 What Works in Reducing Recidivism

 - RISK PRINCIPLE: Match the intensity of individual’s intervention to their risk of reoffending.

 - NEED PRINCIPLE: Target criminogenic needs, such as antisocial behavior, substance abuse, antisocial attitudes and criminogenic peers.